umbraco/UmbracoDocs/Tutorials/Creating-Basic-Site/Master-Template-The-Navigation-Menu/index-v8.md

 ---
 # Master Template - The Navigation Menu

-Now let's fix the navigation menu - there are two ways of doing this, you could have Umbraco dynamically create a navigation menu from the pages it has in the Content Tree, so that when an editor creates a page it automatically appears or, more simply you can hardcode it.
+Now let's fix the navigation menu - there are two ways of doing this:

+1. You could have Umbraco dynamically create a navigation menu from the pages it has in the Content Tree, so that when an editor creates a page it automatically appears or,
+2. You can hardcode it.

 We're going to hardcode this for now (it's a good idea as you start building a site to hard code this so you can move around testing before you replace this) and we'll leave it to you as an exercise to do this later.
 Edit your **_Master template_** - edit the `<li>` items under the `<nav>` tags to say: